 Introduction to Social Research and Analysis

-First in a two-part methods sequence with SOC 350.
 Basic research issues.
-Univariate, bivariate, multivariate analysis techniques in sociology and social work.
+Evaluation of definitions, measurements, and samples from social science data.
+Univariate, bivariate, and multivariate analysis techniques in social science research.
 Computer applications.
-Prerequisites: SOC 100; completion of math competency.
+Quantitative Reasoning.
+Prerequisites: Completion of math competency.

 Social Research Methodologies